 Regulators continue to increase their focus on a firm’s capital monitoring and forecasting, and regulatory reporting processes.
 In turn, investment management and advisory organisations continue to seek expertise in regulatory oversight.

-In addition, the Investment Firm Prudential Regime (IFPR) comes into force for all UK MiFID investment firms on 1 January 2022.
+In addition, the Investment Firm Prudential Regime (IFPR) came into force for all UK MiFID investment firms on 1 January 2022.
 First developed by the European Union (EU) and subsequently refined by the FCA, the proposed new prudential rules introduce more complex and onerous capital, liquidity, reporting and governance requirements for affected firms.

 ACA's experienced prudential team are on hand with a wide range of solutions designed to help make your regulatory reporting obligations as simplified and seamless as possible.

 If you are an organisations that makes discretionary investment management decisions (outside the scope of the AIFMD), you must conduct an assessment of regulatory capital held.
 The rules oblige your firm to:

 - Implement a formal Internal Capital and Risk Assessment ("ICARA") that is an expression of confidence that capital held is commensurate with risks faced.

 - Challenge the process annually or event-driven basis.

 We can assist you with the preparation of the written ICARA Report by: